Sex Abuse Lawsuits Against Illinois Youth Center Joliet

 About Illinois Youth Center Joliet

 Illinois Youth Center Joliet (IYC Joliet) was a maximum security juvenile detention center for the most dangerous youth offenders in Cook County.
-IYC Joliet was the only max security detention center operated by the Illinois Department of Juvenile Justice (DJJ).
+IYC Joliet was the only maximum security detention center operated by the Illinois Department of Juvenile Justice (DJJ).
 DJJ had full control and authority over the operation IYC Joliet.
 DJJ was responsible for hiring, training, and supervising the staff, and it also had the obligation of ensuring juvenile inmates were safe from abuse and assault.

 Joliet was plagued by various issues during its years in operation, including rampant abuse of juvenile inmates.
 In 2011, a staff member at IYC Joliet was charged and convicted for assaulting a juvenile inmate at the facility and sentenced to 6 years in prison.
 IYC Joliet was officially closed as a youth detention center in 2013 and it has since been converted into an adult jail.